 Saturday May 5, 2012, Day 8

 This evening there is a full moon and according to the almanac the moon will be the largest of the year because of its closer proximity to earth.
 The plan for the evening was that the Skoutas couple and 2 of their gusts will join me at the marina and then we will sail to Mikri Lakka that affords on of the best views in Samos of the rising moon from the Anatolia mountains.
-We were to watch the moonrise, have an ouzo to celebrate the occasion, and then return to the back to the marina as we all need to be back in Vathi tomorrow so that we can vote on the national Greek elections.
+We were to watch the moonrise, have an ouzo to celebrate the occasion, and then return back to the marina as we all need to be in Vathi tomorrow so that we can vote on the national Greek elections.

 In the morning while shopping in town I saw Stamatis and he told me that there will be no extra guests, just he and Eleni.
 They were planning to meet me at the marina before 6 PM.
 I wanted to be there ahead and prepare Thetis and get to Mikri Lakka at least one hour before the moonrise which was due at 19:54.